 The code is carefully protected by its owners - who are also its copyright holders - and copyright (a "government granted monopoly") is backed by governments, the courts, and legislation.
 People using proprietary software generally are neither able to see nor alter the code of that software.
 At best, they accept a Copyright License (an End User License Agreement or EULA) which defines the terms under which the user may use the proprietary software.
 These are very restrictive and require that the user indemnify the developer against most forms of legal or consumer obligation.

-The user can pore over these terms (which, I've been amused to find, even lawyers for proprietary software developers, who literally write EULA terms for a living, seldom read on the software they themselves use)... or they can ignore the terms, and blithely click I ACCEPT - consequences, indemnifications, and caveats be damned! - because they really really want (or need) to use the software.
+The user can pore over these terms (which, I've been amused to find, even lawyers for proprietary software developers, who literally write EULA terms for a living, seldom read those applying to the software they themselves depend on)... or they can ignore the terms, and blithely click I ACCEPT - consequences, indemnifications, and caveats be damned! - because they really really want (or need) to use the software.

 Proprietary software companies have learned that they can put literally anything into their terms, and no one will ever read them.
 Moreover, they cover every eventuality by reserving the right to change the terms at their discretion (they may even proactively alert their users to the updates, but they can be confident in the knowledge that, in practice, everyone ignores them completely).